gabrielthomazvieira/yale-poker-solver/README.md

 ## License

-This project is licensed under the [Your License Name] License - see the LICENSE.md file for details.
+This project is licensed under the GNU Affero General Public License v3.0 License - see the LICENSE.md file for details.

 ## Acknowledgements